shaylavincen/Portfolio/README.md

 Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?
 I think I would show them that I understand how to check vulnerabilities and dependencies.
 The Project also shows them I know how to create a cipher key.
 In Project Two I would like to show them that I know how to generate a certificate.

+**DriverPass**
+Briefly summarize the DriverPass project.
+Who was the client?
+What type of system did they want you to design?
+DriverPass is a startup that is looking to fill the market gap in online driving test practice.
+They wanted us to design a system where clients to go to take online up-to-date practice tests and schedule driving time with instructors.

+What did you do particularly well?
+I feel that once I got into it I was able to create some good UML diagrams to describe different functions and activities of the website.

+If you could choose one part of your work on these documents to revise, what would you pick?
+How would you improve it?
+I think I would like to add more detail to the activity diagrams to account for more possibilities.

+How did you interpret the user’s needs and implement them into your system design?
+Why is it so important to consider the user’s needs when designing?
+The reason that the website is being created is for the users.
+Both the client's customers and the clients.
+I tried to think of actions that the user may need to take, for example, resetting a password.

+How do you approach designing software?
+What techniques or strategies would you use in the future to analyze and design a system?
+I like creating the UML diagrams.
+They provide a quick overview of how the system needs to be designed.
+They also help prevent forgetting steps.
+They are also able to be updated as new things develop, making them a versatile tool.